samarth30/Hacktober-fest-2020/readme.md

 # hackatober-fest-2020

-#### TO Get a tshirt of hackatober fest you have just make 4 pull requests
+#### TO Get a tshirt of hackatober fest you have to just make 4 pull requests
 #### but before making pull request first register yourself on https://hacktoberfest.digitalocean.com/
 #### Fork this repo and star this repo
 #### if you unstar this repo than you will not get a tshirt